 Speaking of September 23rd

-The discovery of Neptune’s existence fits right in beneath the domain which that planet rules over astrologically, namely confusion, but your undaunted astrologer discovered that just like that planet’s surface, diamond-like gems of astrological clarity were a mere hair’s length’s distance if one was willing to investigate what lay just underneath the atmosphere of hazy misconception.
+The discovery of Neptune’s existence fits right in beneath the domain which that planet rules over astrologically, namely confusion, but your undaunted astrologer discovered that just like that planet’s surface, diamond-like gems of astrological clarity were a mere hair’s length away if one was willing to investigate what lay just underneath the atmosphere of hazy misconception.

 This journey of Neptunian discovery began two centuries prior to the observational discovery of our chaotic planet in question.
 If conditions had been slightly different, Neptune would have been discovered in the early 17th century by the man whom we attribute modern science to – Galileo.
 One of the main reasons why Neptune was both overlooked as well as drew negative reactions from those within the scientific community prior to its discovery was the belief that a heavenly body of significance would never be found among fixed stars.